sheikhtayyeb/MedVision-Real-Time-Brain-Tumor-Detection-on-Google-Cloud-AI-platform/README.md

 )
 ```

-These transformations create variations of the training images, effectively expanding the dataset and helping the model generalize better to unseen data[^1_5].
+These transformations create variations of the training images, effectively expanding the dataset and helping the model generalize better to unseen data.

 ## Training Process